 Attorney General Recognizes District Employees

-WASHINGTON - Assistant United States Attorneys Laura S. Irwin and Brendan T. Conway of the U.S. Attorney’s Office in the Western District of Pennsylvania were two of 163 members of the Department of Justice recognized today by Attorney General Eric Holder and Executive Office for U.S. Attorneys (EOUSA) Director H. Marshall Jarrett at the 28th annual Director’s Awards Ceremony today in Washington D.C.
+WASHINGTON – Assistant United States Attorneys Billy J. Williams, Tim Simmons, Craig Gabriel, and Gary Sussman of the U.S. Attorney’s Office, District of Oregon, were among 243 members of the Department of Justice recognized by Attorney General Eric Holder and Executive Office for U.S. Attorneys (EOUSA) Director Monty Wilkinson at the 30th annual Director’s Awards Ceremony today in Washington D.C.

-The Western District of Pennsylvania was one of XX districts represented at the ceremony which was held in the Great Hall at the Robert F. Kennedy Department of Justice Building.
+The District of Oregon was one of 44 districts represented at the ceremony, which was held today in the Great Hall at the Robert F. Kennedy Department of Justice Building.

-In his prepared remarks, Attorney General Holder told the awardees that they, “represent the very best that this Department has to offer” and that their “work embodies our ongoing commitment – not merely to win cases, but to do justice; to protect our fellow citizens; to empower the most vulnerable among us; and to uphold the rule of law.”
+In his prepared remarks to awardees, Attorney General Holder said, “Locally, nationally, and internationally, you represent the very best that this Department has to offer.
+Your work embodies our ongoing commitment – not merely to win cases, but to do justice; to protect our fellow citizens from crime, violence, and terrorism; to empower the most vulnerable among us; and to uphold the rule of law.”